EricWVGG/covid-wastewater-bluesky/README.md

 _Why are replies disabled?_ Replies would clutter the feeds of followers.
 You are of course free to “quote” any post and begin a discussion in your own feed.

+_What about other nations?_ I’d love to spin up versions of this for the rest of the world, but I don’t have time to hunt down the data.
+If you can point me to data feeds in common formats — JSON, CSV, XML, whatever — please open an issue here.

 Message [@covid-wastewater@bsky.social](https://bsky.app/profile/covid-wastewater.bsky.social) with any other questions.

 ## Credits